 2.Culturally Superior Beauty and Art

 One can’t miss hearing the name of “Natyarani Shakuntala”, who is believed to be most graceful dancer of the dynasty.
-Most of the sculptures on the ceiling of the inner part of the temple portrays her elegant and graceful dance moves (Bhartanatyam mudras).
+Most of the sculptures on the ceiling of the inner part of the temple portray her elegant and graceful dance moves (Bharatanatyam mudras).

 The Hoysaleswara temple is a masterpiece adorned with rich carvings of thousands of mythological figures.
 The basement of the temple comprises sculptured friezes.

 Garuda Stambha is among the key highlights of this temple.
-In adition to it, there are inscriptions of epic heroes carrying knives and cutting their own heads.
+In addition to it, there are inscriptions of epic heroes carrying knives and cutting their own heads.